 1 Tablespoon chopped fresh basil

-For the filling: Bring 3 quarts water to boil in a large saucepan.
+For the filling: Bring 3 quarts of water to boil in a large saucepan.
 Add cauliflower florets, cashews, and 2 teaspoons salt and cook until cauliflower is very soft and falls apart easily when poked with a fork, about 20 minutes.
-Drain cauliflower mixture in a colander and let cool slightly about 5 minutes.
+Drain cauliflower mixture in a colander and let cool slightly for about 5 minutes.

 Feel free to substitute a jar of your favorite pasta sauce.
 Keep in mind, if you do, you will use a full jar plus 1/3 of another.
+I would also add fresh basil and red pepper flakes.

 Just because you give up dairy doesn’t mean you have to give up cheese!
 Many things can make milk!
 You just need milk with higher fat content to make good rich cheese.
 Hence, cashews!
 I keep this cheese on hand all the time.
 I use it as a sauce for macaroni and cheese, and as a base for my famous black bean dip!
 But one of my favorite things to use it for is the base for a broccoli potato soup!
 Sometimes, I just shamelessly stand over the bowl and eat it until I’m about to burst.
 Loaded with protein and spices, this cheese sauce it my absolute favorite.